 Another Spinal Surgery Now Scheduled for November 23, 2019 at Castle Rock Adventist Hospital just South of Denver

 The two surgeons who have been working on my spine have opposing opinions about what is needed to fix me.
 So I am confused about the reality but choosing to endure yet another surgery with the hope that at long last some stable healing place might be reached.

 Dr Choi will open up my lower back and see if the screws and hardware are still loose and preventing proper bone fusion from happening.
 Anything could happen.
-If he finds the lower two lumbar vertebrae happily fused to my sacrum then he will just take out all the titanium braces and close me back up with hopes that my nerves will be less irritable down there.
+If he finds the lower two lumbar vertebrae happily fused to my sacrum then he will just take out all the titanium braces and close me back up with hopes that my nerves will be less irritated down there.
 But if he finds that the bones are still unfused then he will replace all or parts of the hardware with fatter screws inserted at proper angles to avoid their breaking through the bones again.
 Then I should be able to heal properly.

 Last week I went out to a coffee shop for a few hours… felt like I was doing better.
 Unfortunately the pain storm which followed lasted for almost a week and the message seemed clear that something is not right.